 It’s well known that California, the Pacific Northwest and Alaska all have frequent earthquakes, some of which are quite damaging.
-Some areas of the country are more at risk than others, but, in fact, 38 states have an earthquake risk.
-A map of seismic hazards in the United States is shown (left), larger versions can be found here.
+Some areas of the country are more at risk than others, but, in fact, 42 of the 50 states could experience damaging ground shaking from an earthquake in 50 years (which is the typical lifetime of a building), and 16 states have a relatively high likelihood of experiencing damaging ground shaking.
+A 2014 map of seismic hazards in the United States is shown (left), A larger hi-res version of the 2014 US Hazard Map can be found here.

 The two most important variables affecting earthquake damage are the intensity of ground shaking caused by the quake and the quality of the engineering of structures in the region.
 The level of shaking, in turn, is controlled by the proximity of the earthquake source to the affected region and the types of rocks that seismic waves pass through en route (particularly those at or near the ground surface).
 Generally, the bigger and closer the earthquake, the stronger the shaking.
 But there have been large earthquakes with very little damage either because they caused little shaking or because the buildings were built to withstand that shaking.
 In other cases, moderate earthquakes have caused significant damage either because the shaking was locally amplified, or more likely because the structures were poorly engineered.